How to apply

 At the School of Architecture, there are two stages for admission:

-Stage 1: Apply via OUAC by the application deadline
+Stage 1: Apply via OUAC by the application deadline.
+Completing an Admissions Information Form (AIF) is not required for Architecture.

 Stage 2: Based on grade averages, a number of applicants will advance to the second stage of the admissions process.

-In stage two you will upload your portfolio, answer short answer "About You" questions, and be asked to complete an English Precis test.
-You will also be invited to participate in an in-person interview at the School of Architecture in Cambridge.
-If coming to Cambridge presents undue hardship or is logistically not possible, we offer a virtual interview instead.
+Stage 2 applicants are invited to participate in an in-person interview at the School of Architecture in Cambridge during our interview period, in April.
+If coming to Cambridge presents undue hardship or is logistically impossible, we offer a virtual interview instead.
 The interviews are considered equally whether they are conducted in person or virtually.
-In either case, our goal is to provide you with the best opportunity to demonstrate the full range of your creative and intellectual interests and abilities.
+In either case, we aim to provide you with the best opportunity to demonstrate the full range of your creative and intellectual interests and abilities.

 The School of Architecture receives a high number of applications.
 For consideration to proceed to the second stage of the admissions process, an overall average of low-mid 80’s and at least a grade of 75% (usually 80%) in English and at least low 70’s in Physics and the two required mathematics courses is required.
 If offered admission, a final term mark of at least 70% in the required courses and 75% in English is needed to maintain the offer of admission.
 It is also recommended that students take visual arts, history and other cultural studies courses.
 The course grade minimums and average of applicants invited to attend stage two of the admissions process varies and is determined by the strength of the applicant pool each year.